isomerpages/moe-ngeeannpri/_curriculum/Science/Vision, Mission and Objectives.md

 **Mission**

-Develop each student to become an inquiring, collaborative and self-directed learner in exploring the natural and physical world around them
+Develop each student to become an inquiring, collaborative and self-directed learner in exploring the natural and physical world around them through hands-on and minds-on.

 **Objectives**

 At the end of Primary Science education in the school, students should be able to:

-*   Demonstrate knowledge and understanding of scientific facts, concepts and principles;
+*   Build on their interest and stimulate their curiosity about themselves and their environment
-*   Apply scientific facts, concepts and principles to new situations;
-*   Demonstrate curiosity about their environment and the world around them; and
+*   Acquire basic scientific concepts to help them understand themselves and the world around them
-*   Develop science process skills, attitudes and values that are essential for scientific inquiry.
+*   Develop skills, dispositions, and attitudes for scientific inquiry
+*   Apply scientific concepts and skills in making responsible decisions
+*   Appreciate how Science influences people and the environment